-How to design an email template?
+How to Design an Email Template

 Email includes both structural and non-structural elements.

-You’ve certainly received an email from an unknown person and asked yourself a question “Who on earth are you?” and this is great if you just asked but not marked as spam.
+You’ve undoubtedly received an email from an unknown person and asked yourself a question “Who on earth are you?” and this is great if you just asked but not marked as spam.
 So, for your clients not to be confused, use your company name with the department you are sending from in the “From” field.

-3. Inform with a preheader
+Inform Subscribers with a Preheader

 - email template width